Signed in as:

 Witnessing

-The quiet power of seeing and being seen without needing to explain.
+The quiet power of seeing and being seen without needing to explain - a fundamental aspect of storytelling.

 This isn’t a place for more doing.